 This course gives instruction in the effective handling of the general public.
 Emphasis is placed on the student developing a poised and communicative manner, perfecting telephone techniques, improving salesmanship and customer service skills, developing positive mental attitudes, and recognizing and dealing with the individuality of clients.
-Travel students must successfully complete 30 hours in the College's travel agency.

-Prerequisites: TRV100 or TRV120 or TRV125
+Prerequisite: TRV100 or TRV120 or TRV125

-TRV260 Western Hemisphere Geography for
+TRV260 Western Hemisphere Geography for Travel Professionals

-Travel Professionals 3 Credits